Affiliate links on Android Authority may earn us a commission. Learn more.

 Udemy is an online education app.
 You can log in and take various courses on various topics.
 As it turns out, there are a selection of history courses.
 They include traditional history, art history, and the histories of various things.
 The courses generally consist of lectures, videos, and other media.
 They range in price from free to around $50 each.
 It’s a good way to brush up on some topics.
 Make sure to read the reviews, though!

 WHExperience is an interesting history app.
 It’s all about the White House in the United States.
 It has a bunch of fun facts and biography stuff on most U.S. presidents and many of the big players in and around the White House.
 You can also take virtual tours and use this as a companion app for real tours.
 It didn’t say anything bad about Donald Trump or Hillary Clinton, so we don’t think this one leans in any particular direction politically.
 Plus, it’s also entirely free with no in-app purchases or ads.
+If you have problems loading the app, clear the app’s cache and data and try again.
+That seems to fix the big problem most people are experiencing with this one.

 Wikipedia hasn’t always been the most reliable source of information.
 These days, though, they get most things right.
 That includes dates and times of various events, the big players, and a lot of history.
-The app comes with a voice search function, a dictionary, a front page feed with trending and freshly updated content, and more.
+The app comes with a voice search function, a dictionary, a front-page feed with trending and freshly updated content, and more.
 It’s an excellent, accessible, and quick first source to any history questions you might have.
 Plus, you can find basically any topic you can think of and Wikipedia likely has at least something about it.

 Price: Free / $12.99 per month